-- assert P means that P must hold in the current state (the sequence point where the assertion occurs). - The variant for $id_1, \ldots, id_k$ : assert P associates the assertion to the named behaviors $id_i$ , each of them being a behavior identifier for the current function (or a behavior of an enclosing block as defined later in Section 2.4.4).
-It means that this assertion must hold only for the considered behaviors.
+- assert P means that P must hold in the current state (the sequence point where the assertion occurs). - The variant for id_1, \ldots, id_k : assert P associates the assertion to the named behaviors id_i , each of them being a behavior identifier for the current function (or a behavior of an enclosing block as defined later in Section 2.4.4).
+It means that this assertion is only required to hold for the listed behaviors.